component of starter motor

 Off-Set Gear Reduction OSGR

 These starter motor types work at high speeds at low currents.
-They are lighter and more compact which makes them easy to assemble.
-Off-set gear reduction starters are common among the four-wheel-drive vehicles as they increase cranking torque.
+They are lighter and more compact, which makes them easy to assemble.
+Off-set gear reduction starters are common among four-wheel-drive vehicles as they increase cranking torque.

 Inertial Starter

 Inertial starters are the electric types that achieve the features of all types of starter motors.
-It works perfectly fine during the cranking and even ensures the motor part’s safety.
+It works perfectly fine during cranking and even ensures the motor part’s safety.
 It starts the engine strong and very fast, making it the best option for cracking speed.
-The amount of weight associated with the torque capacity of the starter is extremely minimized.
+The amount of weight associated with the torque capacity of the starter is extremely minimal.
+Learn about the symptoms of a bad starter here!

 Working Principle